Controlling energy delivery with bistable nanostructures: Design principles for controlled energy delivery

-Comparison of these last two cases (Fig.~\ref{fig:mechanism_explainer}\textsf{F} and \textsf{H}) shows an important tradeoff: although increasing the binding energy will increase efficiency by preventing the undesired reaction, doing so also increases the barrier to dissociation, which is necessary for energy delivery to be repeatable.
+In the cell, ATP powers motor proteins repeatedly and in large numbers.
+For example, a single Kinesin hydrolyzes roughly 50 ATP molecules per second~\cite{howa96}.
+How can we ensure that our energy-delivery mechanism is not only effective but also repeatable?
+While we just saw that increasing the binding energy prevents the undesired wasteful transition, this binding energy must be overcome for the structures to dissociate.
+Thus, we are faced with an important tradeoff: strong binding energies are necessary to couple the two reactions, but dissociation is hindered if they are too strong.
 This is related to the Sabatier principle, which states that an optimal catalyst should bind to reactants with an intermediate strength to promote the reaction without preventing dissociation~\cite{rivo23}.

-However, there are numerous approaches for forcing dissociation, discussed later, that in principle allow for the more efficient, high-$\epsilon$, designs.
-To study the effect of these approaches generically, we consider binding energies that decrease with time, so that $\epsilon(t) = \epsilon_0\,e^{-(t-t_0)/\tau_\text{d}}$, where $t_0$ is the time at which the bond forms. $\tau_\text{d}$ sets an upper bound for the dissociation time scale, and we can smoothly approach the ``normal'' case of constant binding energy by taking $\tau_\text{d} \to \infty$.
-In the next section, we will see that designs with large binding energies perform extremely well for finite $\tau_\text{d}$, while the slightly reduced performance expected for designs with lower binding energies are more robust, so that the energy delivery mechanism still works when $\tau_\text{d} = \infty$.
+To identify the proper balance between high and low binding energies, we turn, in the next section, to full Brownian Dynamics simulations.
+We will see that the mechanism proposed here performs well in this intermediate-binding-energy regime, enabling nontrivial functional behavior.
+Furthermore, if one could force dissociation on faster time scales in the high-binding-energy regime, the mechanism has considerable potential for dramatically increasing the efficiency and performance.
+In practice, there are numerous such approaches for forcing dissociation, which we discuss later.
+To study the effect of these approaches generically, we will also consider binding energies that decrease with time, so that $\epsilon(t) = \epsilon_0\,e^{-(t-t_0)/\tau_\dd}$, where $t_0$ is the time at which the bond forms. $\tau_\dd$ sets an upper bound for the dissociation time scale, and we can smoothly approach the ``normal'' case of constant binding energy by taking $\tau_\dd \to \infty$.
+We will see that our mechanism works regardless of whether dissociation can be forced, but forced dissociation enables the more effective, high-energy regime.